Handling USPTO Maintenance Fee Notification Parsing

 if len(cleaned) not in (7, 8):

-raise ValueError(f"Invalid patent number length: {v}")
+raise ValueError(f"Invalid utility patent number: {v!r}")

 return f"US{cleaned}"